 Next simple movements like sitting, standing and walking will aggravate the pain.
 Once the person lies down, the pain seems to disappear.
 Depending on the level of pressure on the nerve a sense of numbness is experienced in the body regions to which the affected nerve is serving.

-How to treat Slipped Disc with Yoga?
+How to treat Slipped Disc?

 Many a times a herniated disc is the result of a bad posture, or sitting, bending, or standing the wrong way.
 Yoga techniques which help correct one’s posture can be effective exercises for slipped disc patients.
 A rectified posture puts the spine back into the healthy alignment, vertebral alignment, which takes off any misdirected pressure from upon the discs.